 Top 10 Moffat One-Hit Wonders

-Guest contributor Connor Johnson lists the top one-story characters created by Steven Moffat
+Guest contributor Connor Johnston lists the top one-story characters created by Steven Moffat

 The Universe of Doctor Who breaches far beyond the boundaries of the primitive concept of “Main Characters.”
 Throughout its almost 50 year run, Doctor Who continues to enchant our lives as we follow the adventures of the Doctor and his various and ever faithful companions, as they travel through Time and Space meeting many friends and enemies aloong the way.
 It is these secondary characters who are often overlooked in the grand scheme of this amazing show, that do in fact make the stories and the show the wonderful legacy it has become.